FraMan97/chunkmesh/README.md

 # chunkmesh
-`chunkesh` is a lightweight, local file storage system designed to offer efficient, resilient and versioned archiving through chunk-level data deduplication.
+`chunkmesh` is a lightweight, local file storage system designed to offer efficient, resilient and versioned archiving through chunk-level data deduplication.
 This project optimizes storage space by eliminating data redundancy and providing granular control over file modifications over time.

 > [!WARNING]
 > This project is currently a Proof of Concept (POC) and is not suitable for a production environment.
 It is intended for developer use only.